 The evidence for evolution is compelling and extensive.
 Looking at every level of organization in living systems, biologists see the signature of past and present evolution.
 Darwin dedicated a large portion of his book, On the Origin of Species, to identifying patterns in nature that were consistent with evolution, and since Darwin, our understanding has become clearer and broader.

-Fossils provide solid evidence that organisms from the past are not the same as those today, and fossils show a progression of evolution.
+Fossils provide solid evidence that organisms from the past are not the same as those today, and fossils show the gradual evolutionary changes over time.
 Scientists determine the age of fossils and categorize them from all over the world to determine when the organisms lived relative to each other.
 The resulting fossil record tells the story of the past and shows the evolution of form over millions of years (Figure 18.6).
 For example, scientists have recovered highly detailed records showing the evolution of humans and horses (Figure 18.6).
 The whale flipper shares a similar morphology to bird and mammal appendages (Figure 18.7) indicating that these species share a common ancestor.

 Anatomy and Embryology

 Another type of evidence for evolution is the presence of structures in organisms that share the same basic form.
 For example, the bones in human, dog, bird, and whale appendages all share the same overall construction (Figure 18.7) resulting from their origin in a common ancestor's appendages.
 Over time, evolution led to changes in the bones' shapes and sizes in different species, but they have maintained the same overall layout.
 Scientists call these synonymous parts homologous structures.